 Grow the dwarf varieties of lisianthus in containers for your deck and patio.
 The delicate appearance of lisianthus plants seems at home in the cottage garden, alongside other English classics like scented stock and delphiniums.

 Most lisianthus plants bloom best in early summer, although an increasing number of cultivars are being introduced that continue to bloom through the hottest summer months.

-- ‘Balboa’ series: Produces an average of three dozen flowers per plant in shades of blue
+- ‘Balboa’ series: Three dozen flowers per plant are produced on average in shades of blue.

-- ‘Flamenco’ series: Although gardeners seem to prefer the double flowers over the single flowers, the heat tolerance and ability to grow without staking makes this single blossoming type worth a try.
+- ‘Flamenco’ series: Although gardeners seem to prefer the double flowers over the single flowers, the heat-tolerance and ability to grow without staking make this single-blossoming type worth a try.